Common Myths about Probate

 This trope is perpetuated in novels and television shows, but it does not happen in real life.
 Your family is not going to be gathered together after your funeral to hear what you want to happen to your property much less be ordered to go to court to hear it read.

 Your will and testament will be read by relatively few people unless your estate goes to probate, too.
-When things hit the courts, it becomes public record.
+When things hit the courts, it becomes a public record.
 You can minimize the risk of going to probate by having a well-written trust and keeping it up to date.

 Myth 2: Probate Is Expensive and Dangerous